2022 Ford F-150 Lightning ride-along reveals robust capabilities, quiet refinement

 Excellent on-road performance

-Driven normally, the Lightning is a paragon of refinement.
+Driven normally, as observed keenly from the passenger's seat, this Lightning is a paragon of refinement.
 Its ride is smooth and planted, and that prodigious low-end torque means it has no trouble accelerating when a little extra oomph is called for.
 On top of that, the Lightning offers loads of midrange grunt, which is exactly what you need while towing or overtaking slower-moving traffic.

 Give it the spurs and the Lightning can sprint from a standstill to 60 mph in the mid-4-second range, which isn't as quick as some competing EVs, but you know what?
 It doesn't matter, not one iota.
 Sure, a Tesla Model S Plaid might outrun this Ford (hitting mile-a-minute velocity in a claimed 2 seconds), but the Lightning is still plenty speedy, fleet enough to make your organs squirm when you go full-throttle (full-potentiometer?) at launch.
 If you're really in a hurry, according to Ford, this truck tops out at a heady 105 mph.